Best Beginner Electric Guitars

 Staying motivated with good tone can help you learn better technique.
 Playing without an amplifier can foster some bad habits, and so try and prevent it.
 Even if it means you have to get a cheaper guitar to include an amp in your purchase.

 There is a lot of information to take in!
-We tried to keep this best electric guitars for beginners guide as comprehensive as we could while still easy to read.
+We tried to keep this best beginner electric guitars guide as comprehensive as we could while still easy to read.
 But it can still be a tough choice when starting out.

 So depending on your genre of music, or the music you want to start with, here is a list to help, it not a rule, simply a suggestion.

-Ibanez is good for Rock (Hard and Classic), Metal, Blues, jazz.
-The Ibanez is very versatile and can basically do all types of music, which is why its in the #1 spot of our list.
+- Ibanez is good for Rock (Hard and Classic), Metal, Blues, jazz.
+The Ibanez is very versatile and can basically do all types of music, which is why it is in the #1 spot of our list.

 - ESP LTD is good for Rock (Hard and Classic), Metal, Blues.
 The ESP LTD is very similar to the Ibanez, but with higher output pick-ups.